ylluminarious/cixl/README.md

 [2 3]
 ```

-Yielding from a lambda inherits the scope that defined the lambda.
+Yielding from a lambda inherits the lambda definition scope.

 ```
 > (let: x 42; {yield $x}) call